1920 - 2004

 inked to the Nazis, and far right-wing French political leader Jean-Marie Le

-But the exuberant photographer never dwelled
+But the exuberant photographer never dwelled on

 his luck nor the past.
 "I find this kind of living in the past useless and